-On January 22, 2024, we effected a change to the ratio of our ADSs to our ordinary shares from one ADS representing one (1) ordinary share to one ADS representing ten (10) ordinary shares, or the ADS Ratio Change.
-Except as otherwise indicated, all information in this prospectus, including the number of ADSs being offered and the offering price gives retroactive effect to the ADS Ratio Change.
+On January 22, 2024, we intend to effect a change to the ratio of our ADSs to our ordinary shares from one ADS representing one (1) ordinary shares to one ADS representing ten (10) ordinary shares, or the ADS Ratio Change.
+Except as otherwise indicated, all information in this prospectus, including the number of ADSs being offered and the assumed offering price gives retroactive effect to the ADS Ratio Change.

-Warrants
+Series A Warrants